A biophysical approach to the design of networks of communication systems: Results

 \subsection{Portugal communication systems}

-The algorithms described will now be used to approximate the mainland Portuguese railway transport network.
-The mesh resembles mainland Portugal and comprises 1005 nodes and 2817 edges, resulting from a Delaunay triangulation \cite{rodrigo_tese}.
-We chose 25 sites of interest: the 18 Portuguese district capitals and seven other major cities.
-The length of each edge $L_{ij}$ was the geodesic distance between nodes $i$ and $j$, calculated approximately using the Haversine formula.
+The algorithms described will be used to approximate the railway transport network of mainland Portugal.
+The mesh closely resembles the geographic layout of mainland Portugal and consists of 1005 nodes and 2817 edges, derived through Delaunay triangulation.
+We identified twenty-five sites of importance, including the eighteen district capitals and seven additional cities of relevance.
+The length $L_{ij}$ of each edge was determined by the geodesic distance between nodes $i$ and $j$, calculated approximately via the Haversine formula \cite{rodrigo_tese}.

-The results for the \texttt{Random pair} and \texttt{Random random} algorithms are displayed in figure~\ref{fig:Portugal_rail} for the steady states obtained with the smallest values of $L$ and $\nu$ values.
-The smallest $\nu$ tree was generated using the \texttt{Random pair} algorithm, closely followed by \texttt{Random random}.
-The geometry predicted by the \texttt{Random pair} algorithm is more efficient than the existing railway network.
-The geometries generated with the adaptive incompressible H-P flow algorithm could be further optimised, particularly regarding the presence of Steiner-type points.
+The results for the \texttt{Random pair} and \texttt{Random random} algorithms are presented in figure~\ref{fig:Portugal_rail} for the steady states obtained with the smallest values of $L$ and $\nu$ values.
+The smallest $\nu$ tree was generated utilising the \texttt{Random pair} algorithm, with the \texttt{Random random} algorithm closely following.
+The geometry predicted by the \texttt{Random pair} algorithm demonstrates greater efficiency compared to the existing railway network.
+The geometries produced by the adaptive incompressible H-P flow algorithm could be further refined, especially concerning the inclusion of Steiner-type points.